Kartikeyhalwai/GITHUB---Demo/README.md

 # GITHUB---Demo
-This is my first Git repositories.
+This is my first Git repository.